-- E38 All works undertaken for the delivery of the CSSI, including those undertaken by third parties (such as those undertaken by utility contractors), must be coordinated to ensure respite, including the respite required by Condition E37.
+- E38 All works undertaken for the delivery of the CSSI, including those undertaken by utility contractors, must be coordinated to ensure respite, including the respite required by Condition E37.
 The Proponent must: - (a) schedule any works to provide respite to impacted noise sensitive receivers so that all respite periods are achieved; or - (b) consider the provision of alternative mitigation, including the provision of at receiver treatments and alternative accommodation to impacted noise sensitive receivers; and - (c) provide documentary evidence to the AA in support of any decision made by the Proponent in relation to respite or mitigation. - E39 In order to undertake out-of-hours work described in Condition E25(c) and (d), the Proponent must identify appropriate work and respite periods for the works in consultation with the community at each affected precinct at three monthly intervals.
-This consultation must be ongoing and include (but not be limited to) providing the community with: - (a) a schedule of likely out-of-hours work for a period of no less than three (3) months; - (b) the potential works, location and duration; - (c) the noise characteristics and likely noise levels of the works; and - (d) likely mitigation and management measures.
+This consultation must be ongoing and include (but not be limited to) providing the community with: - (a) a schedule of likely out-of-hours work for a period of no less than two (2) months for medium to high risk work (as defined in the Out-of-Hours Work Protocol (Condition E28); - (b) a schedule of likely out-of-hours work for a period of no less than seven (7) days for low risk work (as defined in the Out-of-Hours Work Protocol (Condition E28)); - (c) the potential works, location and duration; - (d) the noise characteristics and likely noise levels of the works; and - (e) likely mitigation and management measures.